Overview of search in SharePoint Server 2013

 For more information about the search schema and the search index, see Overview of the search schema in SharePoint Server 2013.

 The query component analyzes and processes queries and results.
-When the query processing component receives a query, it analyzes and processes the query to optimize precision, recall and relevance.
+It performs linguistics processing such as word breaking and stemming.
+When the query processing component receives a query from the search front-end, it analyzes and processes the query to optimize precision, recall and relevance.
 The processed query is submitted to the index component.
-The index component returns a result set based on the processed query to the query processing component, which in turn processes that result set, before returning it to the front-end.
+The index component returns a result set based on the processed query to the query processing component, which in turn processes that result set, before returning it to the search front-end.

 For more information, see Plan to transform queries and order results in SharePoint 2013.